XueliPan/scholarly_paper_recommendatation/README.md

 * Research interests of 50 researchers
 	* Each researcher's published papers in DBLP list (full text in pdf format)
 	* Paper IDs relevant to each researcher's interests (ground truth)
-* Candidate papers to recommend: 95,238 (full text in pdf format)
+* Candidate papers to recommend:
+	* full text in pdf format: 95,238
+	* full text in txt format: 95,125 (some pdf files were not readable by python packages pdfminer.six, therefore were failed to be converted to txt files)

 **Statistics of user profiles:**